-Seattle has announced 2022 calendar-year healthcare expenditure rates that certain hotel industry employers must make to or on behalf of each covered employee for medical care.
+Seattle has announced 2023 calendar-year healthcare expenditure rates that certain hotel industry employers must make to or on behalf of each covered employee for medical care.
+The year-over-year rate increase will be 13%.
 The ordinance (Mun.
 Code Ch.
 14.28), which first took effect for some covered employers on July 1, 2020, applies to most businesses that own, control, or operate a Seattle hotel or motel with 100 or more guest rooms and to “ancillary hotel businesses” with 50 or more employees worldwide.
 However, smaller ancillary hotel businesses (50 to 250 employees in any location) that contract with a hotel don’t have to comply until July 1, 2025, or the start of the annual open enrollment for employee health coverage on or after that date.

 Covered employers may comply with the expenditure obligation by one or a combination of these methods:

-Despite the ongoing litigation, covered Seattle businesses that don’t already comply should implement a process to make the required healthcare payments.
-Employers with systems already in place should work with vendors to update the amounts for 2022.
-Regulators note that updated Q&As and employee rights posters with the adjusted rates will be available before the new rates take effect on Jan.
-1, 2022.
+Despite the ongoing litigation, covered Seattle businesses should already have a process to make the required healthcare payments.
+If not, this is an ongoing compliance concern.
+Employers with systems already in place should work with vendors to update the amounts for 2023.
+Regulators have already updated a 14-page Q&A document and expect to post updated employee rights posters before the new rates take effect on Jan.
+1, 2023.